 Markus Overdiek works for the “Europe’s Future” program at the Bertelsmann Stiftung.
 Previously, he worked for the Bertelsmann Stiftung on the projects “Ethics of Algorithms” and “Global Economic Dynamics”.
 He has a focus in economics, data science, digitization, and European affairs.

-Markus Overdiek works in the project “Ethics of Algorithms” at the Bertelsmann Stiftung where he is engaged on issues towards an inclusive, sustainable and dynamic digitization.
-Markus received his master’s degree in “Public Policy” with a focus on economics from the University of Münster.
+Markus Overdiek received his Master’s degree in “Public Policy” with a focus on economics from the University of Münster.
 He also studied at the University of Leipzig and the Aix-Marseille School of Economics.
-During his studies, he gained working experience at the German Federal Ministry for Economic Affairs and Energy, the Deutsche Bahn AG, the Center for Interdisciplinary Economics and the HHL Graduate School of Management.
+During his studies, stations included the Federal Ministry for Economic Affairs and Energy, the Deutsche Bahn AG, the Center for Interdisciplinary Economics and the HHL Graduate School of Management.

 What do more inclusive and diverse digital visions of the future look like?
 Almost 300 project ideas from all over Europe applied for “The New New”-fellowship.
 During the last weeks the advisory board selected twelve projects from nine countries.
 These projects will receive coaching and financial support over six months to further professionalize their existing […]